dwhitena/oreilly-ai-k8s-tutorial/README.md

 We have already deployed the Seldon cluster manager.
 Now we just need to let Seldon know about the model image that we built in Pachyderm, such that it can spin up inference servers to utilize that image.

-Check Docker Hub to find the image tag that you want to utilize for serving (should look like `<your user>/issuesummarization:<pachyderm job id>`), and then run the following:
+Check Docker Hub to find the image tag that you want to utilize for serving (should look like `<your user>/issuesummarization:<pachyderm job id>`), and then run the following (replacing `<your-docker-tag>` with the corresponding pachyderm job id that tags your docker image):

 ```
 $ cd /home/pachrat/my-kubeflow

 $ ks generate seldon-serve-simple issue-summarization-model-serving \
    --name=issue-summarization \
-   --image=pachyderm/issuesummarization:c822af9cd3d6434082783884c8a89ec2 \
+   --image=pachyderm/issuesummarization:<your-docker-tag> \
    --namespace=kubeflow \
    --replicas=2